crystallabs/virtualtime/README.md

-VirtualTime performs all internal calculations using maximum precision available from the `Time` struct (which is nanoseconds), but since the primary intended usage is for human scheduling, the default displayed granularity is 1 minute, with seconds and nanoseconds defaulting to 0.
+VirtualTime performs all internal calculations using maximum precision available from the `Time` struct (which is nanoseconds), but since the primary intended usage is for human scheduling, the default granularity is 1 minute, with seconds and nanoseconds defaulting to 0.

-To increase granularity, simply specify interval and step arguments manually (e.g.
+To increase granularity, simply specify	`interval` and/or `step` arguments manually (e.g.
 `interval = 1.second`) instead of defaulting to `1.minute`.

 In some other cases, the default interval of 1 minute could be too small.
 For example,